usuaero/AirfoilDatabase/docs/source/creating_input_files.md

 The following are keys which can be specified in the airfoil JSON object or dictionary.

 >**"type" : string**
 >>The type of prediction to be used in determining aerodynamic properties.
-Can be "linear", "database", or "poly_fit". "linear" airfoils are defined by a linearization of airfoil parameters about the zero-lift angle of attack, with the exception of CD being a quadratic function of CL.
+Can be "linear", "database", "poly_fit", or "functional". "linear" airfoils are defined by a linearization of airfoil parameters about the zero-lift angle of attack, with the exception of CD being a quadratic function of CL.
 All appropriate coefficients and derivatives should then be given.
 UNITS MAY NOT BE SPECIFIED BY THE USER FOR ANY AIRFOIL PARAMETERS.
 THESE VALUES MUST BE SPECIFIED IN THE UNITS GIVEN.
 >>
 >>For the linear class of airfoils, we make corrections to section data due to flap deflection based on Phillips' corrections (see Phillips, *Mechanics of Flight*, 2010, pp. 39-46).
 >>
 >>"database" airfoils are defined by an array of data, that is aerodynamic coefficients, determined at various angles of attack, Reynolds numbers, Mach numbers, and flap deflections.
 Such a database must be generated using this software.
 More information, see generate_database(), export_database(), and import_database() in [Airfoil Class](airfoil_class).
 >>
 >>"poly_fit" airfoils are defined by polynomial functions of aerodynamic coefficients as a function of angle of attack, Reynolds number, Mach number, and flap deflection.
 These fits must be generated using this software.
 More information, see generate_polynomial_fits(), export_polynomial_fits(), and import_polynomial_fits() in [Airfoil Class](airfoil_class).
+>>
+>>"functional" airfoils are defined by user-defined functions.
+This type can only be used if the airfoil input is declared as a dictionary within a Python script.
+The user defines three functions which give the coefficients of lift, drag, and moment as a function of various parameters.
 >
 >**"input_file" : str, optional**
 >>File to read database or fit data from.
 The file specified here should match the "type" of the airfoil specified (e.g. if "type" is "database", this should be the database file).